shaovoon/minicsv/README.md

 // Set delimiter and its escaped text, meaning the delimiter shall be
-// replaced with this unescaped text if delimiter is encountered in the output. void set_delimiter(char delimiter_, std::string const& escape_str_);
+// replaced with this unescaped text if delimiter is encountered in the output.
+// For version 1.8.5 and above, give empty string for the escape string(2nd parameter) for
+// text with comma delimiter will be enclosed with quotes to be compatible with MS Excel CSV format. void set_delimiter(char delimiter_, std::string const& escape_str_);

 // Get delimiter.